How to Smoke a Turkey

 How big of a turkey do I need?

-As a rule of thumb, plan for 1-1/4 pounds of turkey per person—this should give you plenty of food for Thanksgiving dinner with enough extra meat to make plenty of leftover turkey recipes.
+Plan for 1-1/4 pounds of turkey per person.
+This should give you plenty of food for Thanksgiving dinner with enough extra meat to make plenty of leftover turkey recipes.
 For example, a 10-pound turkey will feed eight people.

 What are the best wood chips for smoking a turkey?